-Fixing Inaccuracies in your Consumer Credit Report
+Credit Repair: Fixing inaccuracies in your Consumer Credit Report

-A note on Credit Repair and Credit Counselling
+A note on Credit Repair and Credit Counselling:

-Consumer Credit Counseling Service (CCCS) organizations on the other hand are agencies that can offer professional advice on how to improve and manage credit.
-These agencies do it either free or charge a nominal fee as most of them are non-profit organizations.
+Consumer Credit Counseling Service (CCCS) organizations, on the other hand, are agencies that can offer professional advice on how to improve and manage credit.
+These agencies do it either free or charge a nominal fee, as most of them are non-profit organizations.
 You can check your local yellow pages or 'yellow pages online' under the heading 'Credit and Debt Counselling Service'.

 Order your credit report from the Credit Bureau: